vertec-io/pl3xus/docs/client/index.md

 - Provides a blanket implementation of `SyncComponent`
 - Extracts component names using `std::any::type_name::<T>()`
 - Caches names for performance (approximately 500ns first call, 50-100ns subsequent)
-- Matches the server-side behavior in eventwork_sync
+- Matches the server-side behavior in pl3xus_sync

 ### Step 3: Set Up the Client Registry